dawnxchoo/data-portfolio-handbook/README.md

 * [Design a database for a Pizzeria with Adam Finer](https://www.youtube.com/watch?v=0rB_memC-dA)
 * [Football data engineering with Yusuf Ganiyu](https://www.youtube.com/watch?v=tKIXUqz17W8)
 * [Trending YouTube videos with Darshil Parmar](https://www.youtube.com/watch?v=yZKJFKu49Dk&list=PLBJe2dFI4sgvQTNNkI3ETYJgNPR4CBpFd)

+### Datasets + project ideas

+**YouTube Content Strategy Optimization** \n *Dataset: [YouTube Performance + Comments Dataset](https://www.kaggle.com/datasets/advaypatil/youtube-statistics?select=videos-stats.csv&utm_source=www.askdatadawn.com&utm_medium=referral&utm_campaign=3-detailed-data-portfolio-projects-ideas-datasets)*

+*More details on these project ideas [here](https://www.askdatadawn.com/p/3-detailed-data-portfolio-projects-ideas-datasets)*

+**Beginner** \n Identify what makes videos successful by analyzing top-performing keywords, like-to-view ratios, and average sentiment.
+Use an engagement score (views + likes + comments) to rank videos.

+**Intermediate** \n Build a performance framework to evaluate content effectiveness over time.
+Use percentiles, cohort analysis, and sentiment-to-performance correlations to uncover patterns and inform future strategy.

+**Advanced**

+* **Engagement Quality Monitor**: Detect negative sentiment spirals and flag videos needing moderation.
+* **Community Health Scorer**: Create health scores by content category to prioritize response.
+* **Moderator Resource Optimizer**: Allocate response efforts using sentiment and controversy levels.

+**Mental Health Treatment Gap** \n *Dataset: [Global Burden of Mental Disorders](https://www.kaggle.com/datasets/imtkaggleteam/mental-health/?utm_source=www.askdatadawn.com&utm_medium=referral&utm_campaign=3-detailed-data-portfolio-projects-ideas-datasets)*

+*More details on these project ideas [here](https://www.askdatadawn.com/p/3-detailed-data-portfolio-projects-ideas-datasets)*

+**Beginner** \n Report on mental health treatment gaps globally.
+Highlight untreated anxiety rates, regional depression prevalence, and country-level mental health burdens using descriptive analysis.

+**Intermediate** \n Track and predict treatment trends with window functions, cohort analysis, and a composite risk score to prioritize mental health intervention efforts.

+**Advanced**

+* **Real-Time Crisis Detection System**: Build a system that flags potential mental health emergencies early.
+* **Investment Optimization Platform**: Model expected impact of different interventions across populations.
+* **Equity Index Tool**: Quantify and address disparities in mental health access and outcomes.

+**Delivery Performance & Customer Satisfaction Analysis** \n *Dataset: [Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?utm_source=www.askdatadawn.com&utm_medium=referral&utm_campaign=3-detailed-data-portfolio-projects-ideas-datasets)*

+*More details on these project ideas [here](https://www.askdatadawn.com/p/3-detailed-data-portfolio-projects-ideas-datasets)*

+**Beginner** \n Explore how delivery performance affects customer reviews.
+Compare on-time delivery rates, review scores, and regional differences in performance and volume.

+**Intermediate** \n Build a delivery performance framework by analyzing seller rankings, customer retention by cohort, and root causes of operational delays.
+Include a "reliability score."

+**Advanced**

+* **Predictive Delivery Risk System**: Train an ML model to forecast late deliveries and simulate interventions.
+* **Dynamic Delivery Promise Engine**: Personalize delivery estimates with A/B testing for effectiveness.
+* **Seller Performance Platform**: Automate monitoring, diagnostics, and action recommendations for sellers.

+### More project ideas

+Here are more project ideas below to tickle your braincells, I have not looked for the accompanying datasets.
+But hey, searching for these datasets is part of the fun (and part of the process!)

+* Analyze performance of each stage of the sales funnel, including lead generation, conversion rates.
+* Group delivery routes for logistics companies to optimize fuel usage and delivery time.
+* Build a text-based RPG game where a transformer model dynamically generates game scenarios.
+* Segment retail customers based on purchase behavior to tailor marketing strategies.
+* Predict housing prices based on location, size, and other property features.
+* Design a schema for teams, players, match scores to allow for analytics and leaderboards.
+* Develop model to classify customer reviews as positive, negative, or neutral.
+* Optimize warehouse layouts to minimize order-picking times using data analysis.
+* Model the relationship between advertising spending and product sales.
+* Showcase historical and upcoming space missions by country, mission type & success rates.
+* Build a dashboard to track trends in hashtags and sentiment over time.
+* Classify whether a patient has a specific disease based on health metrics.
+* Create a model that applies the style of famous paintings to user-uploaded photos.
+* Analyze supply chain efficiency by identifying bottlenecks in transportation routes.
+* Analyze whether a new drug improves recovery times compared to a placebo in a clinical trial.
+* Evaluate which marketing strategies lead to a higher conversion rates.
+* Forecast daily energy consumption for a city based on historical usage data and weather patterns.
+* Predict customer churn in a subscription-based service using demographic and usage data.
+* Compare open rates for two different email subject lines to determine which is more effective.
+* Develop customer profiles based on travel preferences and spending history to target personalized promotions.
+* Segment users by workout habits, goals, and subscription tiers for better engagement strategies.
+* Analyze and forecast stock price movements for a specific company using historical market data.
+* Create a real-time visualization of player performance metrics and match outcomes for a sports league.
+* Design a relational database to manage products, customers, orders & payments.
+* Simplify a dataset of university characteristics to uncover the main factors contributing to university rankings.
+* Uncover the factors influencing dropout rates in online learning platforms.
+* Predict monthly revenue for an e-commerce platform using seasonal and promotional trends.
+* Simplify data from healthcare studies to identify dominant factors associated with diseases.
+* Report on ticket resolution times, customer satisfaction scores, and support request volume trends.
+* Create a visualization of startup funding trends by industry, region, and funding stage over time.

 ## Skills to showcase for each role